 - 11.3.4 The study area encompasses the area over which all desk-based and field data were gathered to inform the assessment presented in this Chapter.
 The study area comprises the road links assessed as part of this assessment.
-These are identified in Appendix 11.1 and listed below: - The A9 between Georgemas and Scrabster; and - The A836 between Thurso and Strathy.
+These are identified in Volume 4: Appendix V1-11.1 and listed below: - The A9 between Georgemas and Scrabster; - The A836 between Thurso and Strathy; and - The A897 between the A836 and Connagill 275/132 kV substation.